rusliko/cdcs/INSTALL.md

-Building Jagoancoin
+Building CDCS
 =============

-See doc/build-*.md for instructions on building the various elements of the Jagoancoin Core reference implementation of Jagoancoin.
+See doc/build-*.md for instructions on building the various elements of the CDCS Core reference implementation of CDCS.